sarahsr6/DH110/Assignments/assign_8/README.md

 ## UX Storytelling
 User Experience (UX) storytelling is a technique used in designing and creating digital products and services that aim to engage users by appealing to their emotions, needs, and desires.
 It is the art of crafting a narrative that connects users with a product or service, and it is a crucial part of UX design.
 The purpose of UX storytelling is to create a user-centered design approach that prioritizes empathy and understanding of the user's needs, preferences, and behaviors.
 This approach allows designers to create more engaging and meaningful experiences that connect with users on a deeper level, which ultimately leads to higher user satisfaction, loyalty, and retention.
 In this way, UX storytelling is an essential tool for designers seeking to create digital products and services that are both functional and emotionally impactful.

 I created some personas and empathy maps of the demographics that would be usong my app.
-For example:

-Persona             |  Empathy Map :-------------------------:|:-------------------------:
-![persona](Daniella.png)  |  ![story map](D_emp.png)

 These personas help show what users may be in need for my tele watch app.
 The full story can be seen here.
 [Click Here](https://sarahsr6.github.io/DH110/Assignments/assign_4/)

+Persona             |  Empathy Map :-------------------------:|:-------------------------:
+![persona](Daniella.png)  |  ![story map](D_emp.png)